MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/feature-comparison-table.md

 ---
-title: Features supported for Creators and Managed Partners
+title: Features supported for each developer program
 description: Table of Xbox Live features supported for the Creators Program vs. the ID@Xbox Managed Partners Program. ms.date: 04/11/2019 ms.topic: article